In This Article

 - Check your Bitcoin wallet for the transaction confirmation

-The process of selling Bitcoin to a Bitcoin ATM is much more diverse and depends on the specific BTM, however, these machines are pretty intuitive to use so just follow the instructions on the screen.
+The process of selling Bitcoin to a BTC ATM is much more diverse and depends on the specific BTM; however, these machines are pretty intuitive to use, so just follow the instructions on the screen.

 Best Bitcoin ATMs